ibm-cloud-docs/account/email.md

 | Services            | Manage Lockbox <br/> Storage Manage |
 {: caption="Table 1.
 Required classic infrastructure permissions for receiving user notifications" caption-side="top"}

 Then, go to **Devices** to assign a user access to the specific devices and device types.
 You can also enable future access to all devices of a certain type.
-For more information about setting classic infrastructure permissions, see [Managing classic infrastructure access](/docs/iam?topic=iam-mngclassicinfra#mngclassicinfra).
+For more information about setting classic infrastructure permissions, see [Managing classic infrastructure access](/docs/account?topic=account-mngclassicinfra).

+## Adding users to a distribution list
+{: distribution-list}

+You can create a list of up to 10 email addresses that will receive account-wide notifications.
+Users that are added to the distribution list are notified about any event that's affecting the account.
+You must have the editor role or higher on the account management service to add users to the distribution list.
+For more information, see [Assigning access to account management services](/docs/account?topic=account-account-services).

+To add users to a distribution list, complete the following steps:
+1. Using the {{site.data.keyword.Bluemix_notm}} console, go to **Manage** > **Account**, > **Distribution List**.
+2. Select **Add email**.
+3. Enter an email address and a name identifier.

+  You can add up to 10 email addresses to the distribution list.
+  {: note}

+4. Click **Add**.

+### Unsubscribing from the distribution list

+Users have the option to unsubscribe from the distribution list.
+To unsubscribe, use the unsubscribe link in the footer of any email that is sent from the distribution list.